sourcegraph/about/handbook/ceo/edu/index.md

 ### Sourcegraph is not (really) a system of record

-Most enterprise software is a "system of record", which means that it's where certain important data originates and lives.
+Most enterprise software is a "system of record", which means that it's where certain important data lives.
 For example, Salesforce is the system of record for our customer/sales data.
+Google Workspace is the system of record for our email.

+Here's a quick test for whether something is a system of record.
+If you got rid of it and completely deleted your accounts on it, would you lose any data?
+For Salesforce and Google Workspace, the answer is yes.
+For Google web search (which isn't a system of record), the answer is no (ignoring secondary data like your search history).

 #### Pros and cons of being a system of record